-Making Apple Butter for holiday presents or hosting a party?
+Making a pie or hosting a party?
 With our à la carte option, you can add to your order (i.e. a box of apples), as product becomes available.
 Remember to check our on-line farm store often for updates.

-When you sign up, you'll choose your box size, delivery frequency (weekly or bi-weekly), and delivery location (your home or a Pick-Up Site).
+When you sign up, you'll choose your box size, delivery frequency (weekly or bi-weekly for summer CSAs, weekly only for winter), and delivery location (your home or a Pick-Up Site).
 For your convenience, the directory on our online order form presents your Pick-Up Site options both in list form and on a map — you can even filter by zip code.

 Full payment at the time of your order is appreciated, but there are payment plans available as well.
 Payment is accepted via PayPal (online) or by check or cash (in person at our market stand or by mail).